Sam Bankman-Fried donated over $40 million in the 2022 election cycle. Where did it go?

 Two notable Democrats, incoming House Minority Leader Hakeem Jeffries and Senate Majority Whip Dick Durbin, also picked up contributions from Bankman-Fried, and are planning to donate the funds they received, according to Bloomberg.

-Bankman-Fried donated $5,800 multiple times to Maine Senator Susan Collins' campaign.
+Bankman-Fried donated $5,800 multiple times to Maine Sen. Susan Collins' campaign.
 She returned excess donations in September and October of 2021, citing contribution limits.
+A representative for Collins says her campaign plans to give the rest of Bankman-Fried's donations to charity.
 Democratic Rep. Ruben Gallego, a potential 2024 Senate candidate in Arizona, also returned an excess donation from Bankman-Fried in March of 2021.

 "I never solicited a donation from SBF, but he did donate to my campaign.
 We are an operation that rejects corporate PAC $$ which means we also reject stolen money," tweeted Frost.
 "I don't want or need support from those scamming working folks, and I'm going to fight to get dark money out of politics."